argodev/network_evaluation/README.md

 ### Server

 Running the server for this test is fairly straight forward.
 You simply need to run `iperf3 -s` and let it sit.
-If it is helpful, the [`local_server.sh]`(local_server.sh) script will run this for you.
+If it is helpful, the [`local_server.sh`](local_server.sh) script will run this for you.

 > **NOTE:** If you are running a firewall on your server (`iptables` or `ufw` or similar), you must ensure that port `5201/tcp` is open for incoming traffic.